MicrosoftDocs/windows-dev-docs/hub/apps/develop/ui-input/retrieve-hwnd.md

 The development and UI frameworks listed above are (behind the scenes) built on the [Win32 API](/windows/win32/).
 In Win32, a [window](/windows/win32/winmsg/about-windows) object is identified by a value known as a [window handle](/windows/win32/winmsg/about-windows#window-handle).
 And the type of a window handle is an **[HWND](/windows/win32/winprog/windows-data-types)** (although it surfaces in C# as an [**IntPtr**](/dotnet/api/system.intptr)).
 In any case, you'll hear the term **HWND** used as a shorthand for *window handle*.

 There are several reasons to retrieve the **HWND** for a window in your WinUI 3, WPF, or WinForms desktop app.
-One example is to use the **HWND** to interoperate with certain system types in the **Windows.\*** namespaces.
-For more info, see [Display Windows.\*-namespace UI objects](/windows/apps/develop/ui-input/display-ui-objects).
+One example is to use the **HWND** to interoperate with certain Windows Runtime (WinRT) objects that depend on a **CoreWindow** to display a user-interface (UI).
+For more info, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).

 ## WinUI 3 (also WPF/WinForms with .NET 5 or later) with C#